An Exegetical Commentary

 Can we sin a little?
 6:15-23

-15― What then?
+What then?
 Paul repeats his basic question that began the chapter with a different emphasis.
-Shall we sin: the active aorist subjunctive verb points to a hypothetical situation and could be translated as "shall we commit a sin." because we are not under law but under grace? see note in verse 14.
+Shall we sin: the active aorist subjunctive verb points to a hypothetical situation and could be translated as "shall we commit a sin." because we are not under law but under grace?
+See the previous verse.
 May it never be!
-See note on verse 2 above.
+See verse 2 above.
 Freedom from Jewish legalistic traditions is not a license to sin anytime.

-18― and having been freed from sin: see note on verse 7 above. you became slaves of righteousness: Freedom from the control of sin releases God's power in our lives to produce righteousness.
+and having been freed from sin: See verse 7 above. you became slaves of righteousness: Freedom from the control of sin releases God's power in our lives to produce righteousness.

 Sarx is a key word in Romans, occurring 27 times, and that usage has led to much disagreement among interpreters over its meaning, especially in chapters seven and eight.
 Paul the Jew and Pharisee heavily depends on the Tanakh for his theology for his view of man.
 In the LXX sarx stands for Heb. basar, which denotes flesh as (1) the food of men, Gen 41:2; (2) tissues or parts of the human body, Gen 2:21; (3) the human body in its entirety, specifying the part for the whole, Ps 63:2; and also figurative of close relations, Gen 29:14, and even all mankind, Job 34:15 (DNTT 1:672).
 Frequently basar emphasizes man's essential nature in contrast with God, e.g., man's transitoriness, frailty, dependence or incapacity (2Chr 32:8; Ps 78:39; 119:120; Prov 5:11; Isa 31:3; 40:6, 8; Jer 17:5).